Spencer-Sch/firebase-learning/README.md

 - First rule written and test is passing
 - Second rule written and test is passing
 - Third rule written and test is passing
+- Fourth rule written and test is passing

 [Back to Top](#firebase-security-rules)